HPC-Lab-IITB/HOG-SVM/README.md

 ## Create HOG-SVM accelerator IP form HLS

-Using the normal HLS synthesis flow create and export the IP
+Using the normal HLS synthesis flow create, synthesize and export the IP

 ## Create Vivado project using TCL